 We focus on different strands of reading in both word reading and comprehension.
 In comprehension, we begin with retrieval, explanation and comparison.
 In EYFS, re-reading books to build confidence and understanding; progressing to discussing, comparing and evaluating in depth across a wide range of genres in Year 6.
 We begin in Year 1 by making simple inferences about texts such as what has happened, and progress to comparing and analysing different accounts of the same event.
 From Year 3 upwards, there is a focus on developing a knowledge of root words, prefixes and suffixes and their relationship in texts when reading aloud which allows us to develop our fluency.

 During the course of the week, children will listen to a teacher reading, take part in paired reading, do some independent reading and complete reading tasks.
-Throughout the week, the focus of reading sessions change.
-The skills that are being practised daily could be; inference, retrieval, explanation, comparison, sequencing, summarising or predicting.
-One day per week we have a vocabulary focus
+Throughout the week, the focus of reading sessions changes.
+The skills that are being practised daily could be; inference, retrieval, explanation, comparison, sequencing, summarising, predicting, or vocabulary.

 Reading for pleasure is integrated through the provision so that children always have access to books in addition to their English and phonics lessons.
-This is a mix of both the adult reading and independent reading from the children.
+This is a mix of both the adult reading and independent reading from the children, with a class library children can select quality texts from to read at home.

 All children are listened to read on a half termly basis (by their class teacher) and additional weekly